Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), increased by 0.2 percent in April, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the April increase was due to a 0.3-percent rise in the all items less food and energy index which was largely the result of higher shelter prices.
-The food index also rose 0.2 percent while the energy index decreased 0.6 percent due to lower household energy prices.
+Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), were up 0.7 percent in March, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the rise was mainly due to a 0.7 percent increase in the all items less food and energy index, driven by higher shelter and medical care prices.
+The energy index also rose, up 1.3 percent over the month.
+The index for food was unchanged over the month.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food